Revising best practices for the video HTML element

 A VHS video cassette is standing up with a measuring tape hanging in front of it.

 The video HTML element is slowly falling in line with the img and picture elements.
-Should we rethink our best practices for video?
+Should we revise our best practices for video?
+What are the best practices for video on the web? 😅

 Lazy loading

 Lazy loading media files is a big performance win.
 We would like to defer loading media files that are outside of the initial viewport.
 This behaviour has been normalised for images, but not for videos.
-I guess a big reason is that most video on web pages are YouTube embeds, which is a bummer for performance.
+Is this because most videos on the web are YouTube embeds?

 HTML